timb-103/nuxt-mongodb/README.md

 # MongoDB Layer

-A simple way to use mongo in our project.
-Just add your db credentials and you can use the connection from anywhere in the app.
+A simple way to use mongoDB in your Nuxt project.

 ## Usage